As an Amazon Associate I earn from qualifying purchases.

 - The sheet mask will leave some product on your face; massage that product in circular motions.

 - Use the sheet mask no more than three times per week

 Step 5: Toning Your Skin

 Your toner is a tender purifying liquid that rejuvenates your skin and restores the pH balance of your facial skin.
-Some other benefits of skin toners include- reduces pores, removes dirt and dust, hydrates skin, fights acne and blackheads, evens skin tone, etc. Remember to use the right toner for your skin type, you can also use a DIY toner.
+Some other benefits of skin toners include reducing pores, removing dirt and dust, hydrating skin, fights acne and blackheads, evens skin tone, etc. Remember to use the right toner for your skin type; you can also use a DIY toner.
 Applying toner is the simplest process-

 - Take a small amount of the liquid on your hand and gently rub it all over your face.